 - Unilateral – Deniability increases a user’s privacy, even if he/she is the only user [of deniability].
 To my knowledge, no other blockchain-privacy-system has this property.
 In fact, Deniability is so non-interactive that it only barely requires an internet connection at all (at the very end of the process).
 You are mixing with all of the other users of the blockchain – whether those users want to mix with you or not!

 - Meta-Private – Deniability not only allows the user to “deny” that they own any BTC, but it also allows the user to “deny” that they are using Deniability!
 Even when you are using it, it looks [to all observers and counter-parties] exactly as though you were not using it.
-Again, this property is very rare – on BTC, “ring signatures”, “confidential assets”, and “zk-snarks” would all lack it.
+Again, this property is very rare – for example, on BTC, neither “ring signatures” nor “confidential assets” nor “zk-snarks” would have it.

 - As-Needed – Use of Deniability can vary with the need for privacy.
 Those in dire need of great privacy (such as political activists3) can make use of the process multiple times, increasing their privacy with each use.
 Unremarkable people, in contrast, can Deniabilize their UTXOs just once, or not at all.

 The second property is crucial.
 Without it, we have a so-called “unraveling market” and no useful privacy.
 Ideally, it is achieved when someone invents a technique that is both cheaper and leaks less information (thus drawing in the “mainstream” users, so that the “stigmatized” users can freely intermingle with them).
-Unfortunately, these miraculous “cheaper AND more private” breakthroughs are few and far between.
-And worse: cheaper “meta-privacy” is inconsistent with the third property (“as-needed-privacy”) simultaneously.
+Unfortunately, these miraculous “cheaper AND more private” breakthroughs are very rare.
+Even worse, they violate the 3rd property (“cheaper meta-privacy” is inconsistent with “as-needed privacy”).

-The first privacy is also quite useful.
-Interaction (of any kind) always opens the door to harassment (as an adversary can join the set of interacting members, but fail to interact properly).
-It opens the door to surveillance as well: many “mixing processes” (such as the “Coin Shuffle” – now default in Electron Cash) require real-time message exchange over the internet – adversaries may be able to observe this traffic.
+The first property is also quite useful.
+Interaction (of any kind) always opens the door to harassment – an adversary can join the set of interacting members, but fail to interact properly.
+It also opens the door to surveillance: many “mixing processes” (such as the “Coin Shuffle” – now default in Electron Cash) require real-time message exchange over the internet – adversaries may be able to observe this traffic.
 Worst of all, CoinShuffle breaks completely if the attacker Sybil attacks it (ie, connects to you pretending to be “many” “other” people for you to mix with).